Close

 PANAGIOTOPOULOS: One example is our use of Palantir, which leverages Amazon Web Services to analyze our data and improve our workflows.
 We’re also completely in Office 365 and Microsoft Azure, and we’re using a cloud solution for our telehealth services, which have expanded significantly over the past couple of years.

-KAPLAREVIC: For our domain, which is pediatric healthcare and clinical research, the integration of cloud-based technologies holds the promise of more accessible, efficient and personalized care for children.
-We’re lucky to have AWS as a strategic partner, and we recently received an investment of $1 million from them to support a number of research initiatives.
-We’re also partnering with Microsoft Azure for our administrative functions.
-Overall, the cloud has allowed us to make phenomenal progress in terms of our capabilities.
+KAPLAREVIC: In pediatric healthcare and clinical research, the integration of cloud-based technologies holds immense potential for improving accessibility, efficiency and personalized care for children.
+We are fortunate to have AWS as a strategic partner, with a recent $1 million investment supporting several key research initiatives.
+Additionally, we collaborate with Microsoft Azure for data analytics and administrative functions, further enhancing our technological infrastructure.
+Overall, cloud adoption has allowed us to make significant advancements, expanding our capabilities and driving innovation in pediatric care and research.

 Michael Archuleta